freewine/AmazonConnectCallRecording/README.md

 # ProcessKvsRecording

-This lambda demonstrates how to process Amazon connect call recording saving in Kinesis Video Streams(KVS).
+This project demonstrates how to process Amazon connect call recording saving in Kinesis Video Streams(KVS).
 The architecture diagram is as follows.

 ![architecture](architecture.png)

-The call recording is stored in KVS, the lambda parse CTR(which include KVS audio information), read audio streams and store it to Amazon S3.
+Amazon connect saves the call recording to KVS, lambda function parses CTRs(which include KVS audio information), read audio streams and store it to Amazon S3.
+Agents or managers can publicly access audio files via CloudFront.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.